12 ways to make your DiSC training boring

 - Don’t encourage participants to think about how to apply what they’ve just learned to their lives, their jobs, their future plans.

 - Never review DiSC facilitator reports before your training to give you an idea of how to keep your group engaged.
-In fact, don’t use any DiSC training tools.
+In fact, don’t use any DiSC training aids or review any DiSC training tips.

 - Ignore the training session’s sponsor, the person who asked you for the training or who is paying for the training.